Drug information provided by: IBM Micromedex

 It is very important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if this medicine is working properly and to decide if you should continue to take it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.

 Do not use rabeprazole together with medicines containing rilpivirine (eg, Complera®, Edurant®, Odefsey®).

-Check with your doctor right away if you have a decrease in how much or how often you urinate, bloody or cloudy urine, swelling of the feet or lower legs, rash, or a fever.
-These may be symptoms of a serious kidney problem.
+Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, skin rash, swelling of the body or feet and ankles, unusual tiredness or weakness, or unusual weight gain.
+These may be symptoms of a serious kidney problem called acute tubulointerstitial nephritis.

 This medicine may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 If you have any questions or if mild diarrhea continues or gets worse, check with your doctor.

 This medicine may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you take several doses per day or use it for 1 year or more.
 Call your doctor right away if you have severe bone pain or are unable to walk or sit normally.

 Cutaneous or systemic lupus erythematosus may occur or gets worse in lupus patients and are taking PPI.
 Call your doctor right away if you have a joint pain or skin rash on your cheeks or arms that gets worse when exposed in the sun.